 Day 15: Syange – Besisahar ( 5 – 7 hours)

 Day 16: Besisahar – Kathmandu

 When is the Right Time To Trek Manaslu For Group Trekkers

 Manaslu Circuit (Round) Trekking is suitable during the spring season.
 Particularly if you plan your trip for the months between March to May then you might have a momentous experience.
 Besides, The trail is full of rural Nepal setting with a plethora of Mountain Vistas.

 Right Trekking Agencies & Permits

 Always choose the local trekking agency for Manaslu Trekking.
 Ask for the company’s government license.
-It is highly mandatory to have the legal agency for this particular trekking.
+It is highly mandatory to have a legal agency for this particular trekking.
 You can’t travel solo.
-Therefore, you must have at least 2 people in your trip along with the licensed trekking guide.
+Therefore, you must have at least 2 people on your trip along with a licensed trekking guide.
 You can’t travel on this trail without the company of a guide.